College of Business

 College of Science

 The College of Science (CSCI) strives to offer quality research degree programmes in the departments of Biostatistics, Chemistry, Mathematics, and Physics.
-Drawing upon the diverse expertise of the internationally recognized faculties and the state-of-the-art research facilities, the College offers focused curriculum and rigorous research training to our research degree students.
-With a vision to generate research of regional and global impact in theoretical and applied sciences, the College equips the students with transferrable skills and attributes necessary for a career in academia and beyond.
+Drawing upon the diverse expertise of the internationally recognised faculties and the state-of-the-art research facilities, the College offers focused curriculum and rigorous research training to our research degree students.
+With a vision to generate research of regional and global impact in theoretical and applied sciences, the College equips the students with transferrable skills and attributes necessary for a career in academia, entrepreneurship and beyond.

 Nature Index 2021 Young Universities